DalavanCloud/MCW-SAP-HANA-on-Azure/HOL/Hands-on lab step-by-step - SAP HANA on Azure.md

 ### Task 3: Enable cross-node password-less SSH access

-1. From the SSH session on s03-db-0, generate passphrase-less SSH key by running `ssh-keygen -tdsa`.
+1. From the SSH session on s03-db-0, generate passphrase-less DSA SSH key by running `ssh-keygen -tdsa`.
 When prompted, press **Enter** three times and then run `cat /root/.ssh/id\_dsa.pub` to display the key.
     ```
      s03-db-0:~ # ssh-keygen -tdsa